-Sheila is always borrowing my coloured pens. l am often ill.
+Sheila is always borrowing my coloured pens.
+I am often ill.
 The pupils are sometimes asked to write a summary.
 They were never bored at school, there was always so much to do!

+Now it's your turn!
+Put the words below in the correct order to make good sentences.

-- started 7 o'clock her homework she at
+started 7 o'clock her homework she at 1 She started her homework at 7 o'clock.

-- 2 class always in front of the she the chair puts
+2 class always in front of the she the chair puts She always puts the chair in front of the class.

-- 3 go we the park often to

-- 4 travels he bus by every day to school
+- go we the park often to 3 We often go to the park. - 4 travels he bus by every day to school He travels to school by bus every day.

-- 5 the never teacher calm was
+the never teacher calm was The teacher was never calm.